pr0g/memerator/README.md

 # Memerator

-This repo is a clone of [vincanger/memerator](https://github.com/vincanger/memerator), which was created after going through the excellent accompanying blogpost - [Build your own AI Meme Generator & learn how to use OpenAI's function calls](https://wasp.sh/blog/2023/09/17/ai-meme-generator-how-to-use-openai-function-call).
+This repo is a clone of [vincanger/memerator](https://github.com/vincanger/memerator).

+It was created after going through the excellent accompanying blogpost - [Build your own AI Meme Generator & learn how to use OpenAI's function calls](https://wasp.sh/blog/2023/09/17/ai-meme-generator-how-to-use-openai-function-call).

-The original app was built using Wasp `0.11.x`.
-This repo updates the project structure to now be compatible with Wasp `0.17.1`.
-The project also updates several dependencies to the latest Wasp compatible versions (including `openai` and `react-router-dom`).
+The original app was built using Wasp `0.11.3`.
+This repo updates the project structure and code to now be compatible with Wasp `0.17.1`.
+As well as the Wasp related dependencies, `openai` has also been updated to the latest version.

+All credit for the app goes to [vincanger](https://github.com/vincanger), I just got it working in with the latest version of Wasp.

 ## Original README